-Once a person has been bitten by the tick, symptoms will begin to appear.
+Once a person has been bitten by the infected tick, Lyme symptoms will begin to appear soon after.
 Symptoms such as:

 The severity of the symptoms will depend on the severity of the infection.
 The more severe the infection, the worse your symptoms will be.
 Once Lyme disease is suspected, additional testing will be needed to confirm that the patient does in fact have Lyme disease.

 Lyme disease can be confirmed via blood testing, but in an indirect method.

 For more information about testing for Lyme disease, have a look at Lyme disease blood tests.

 The next step after Lyme disease diagnosis is of course Lyme disease treatment.
 Many patients wonder, "How is Lyme disease treated?"
 Your doctor will discuss the treatment options available to you based on your individual clinical symptoms.

 The standard of care is antibiotic therapy.
 Lyme disease is a bacterial infection, and so can be treated with antibiotics.
 If you get antibiotics early in the stages of Lyme, you will normally recover quickly.
 Antibiotics such as Doxycycline, Amoxicillin, or Cefuroxime can be used in Lyme treatment.

 You should check with your doctor if you are pregnant or breast-feeding in order to determine which antibiotic will provide you with the best result in eradicating the bacterial infection.

 Oral antibiotics (taken by mouth) are appropriate if the infection is diagnosed in its early stages.
 But if you are experiencing wide-spread, systemic symptoms which include fever, then intra-venous (by injection) antibiotics may be needed.
 These extra symptoms include neurological (nerve) and / or cardiac (heart) problems.